 An annuity can be a useful tool when planning for retirement.
 After you’ve stopped working, you’ll be relying on your savings and Social Security payments to support yourself and enjoy your golden years.
 Purchasing an annuity creates an additional income stream, which can make things easier.
+Many people work with a financial advisor to optimize a plan for their retirement goals.
+Let’s take a look at how the present value of your annuity is calculated and how it could impact your retirement.

 You may find yourself wondering, though, about the present value of the annuity you’ve purchased.
 The present value of an annuity is the total cash value of all of your future annuity payments, given a determined rate of return or discount rate.
 Knowing the present value of an annuity can help you figure out exactly how much value you have left in the annuity you purchased.
 This makes it easier for you to plan for your future and make smart financial decisions.